 Q. What if I have questions or concerns about the recommendations of Access Services in a student’s Notice of Accommodation?

-A. If you have questions about how to implement an accommodation or are concerned that an accommodation is not appropriate for your course, contact Access Services as soon as possible.
+A. If you have questions on how to implement an accommodation or are concerned that an accommodation is not appropriate for your course, contact Access Services as soon as possible.
 On rare occasions, an academic adjustment may inadvertently compromise the essential elements of a course, and thereby undermine its purpose.
 The staff of Access Services will work with you to accommodate the student in a manner that does not fundamentally alter the nature or standards of the course.

 Q. I have received several Notices of Accommodation from Access Services for students who qualify for test accommodation.
 How does this work, and how will you guarantee the integrity of my tests?

 A. Access Services works with the Assessment & Testing Center, located in the Humanities and Student Services Building, Room 222, to assist faculty with test accommodations.
-You may make your own arrangements for testing if you prefer, as long as the appropriate accommodation is made.
+You may make your own arrange-ments for testing if you prefer, as long as the appropriate accommodation is made.
 If you choose to use testing services, the following procedures are in place for convenience and test security: